avaughn271/AdmixtureBayes/README.md

 ***admixture_estimates_i.txt*** A txt file describing the estimated admixture proportions for the corresponding plot.
 One such file will be produced for all *i* from 1 to the given number of trees to plot.

 Important Note: In order for these plots to be produced properly, the analyzeSamples step must also be run with the flag "--slower".
-This will result in an increased runtime for the analyzeSamples step but will produce the necessry information for the branch estimates to be plotted.
+This will result in an increased runtime for the analyzeSamples step but will produce the necessary information for the branch estimates to be plotted.

 ## (iii) Top Minimal Topologies - input is of the form: